dpretet/svut/README.md

     svutCreate your_file.v

 svut will create "your_file_unit_test.sv" which contains your module instanciated and a place to write your testcase(s).
+Some codes are also commented to describe the different macros and how to create a clock or dump a VCD for GTKWave.
 To run a test, call the command:

     svutRun -test your_file_unit_test.sv